Baclofen High: Can Recreational Use of Baclofen Bring Euphoria?

 Baclofen is classified as a gamma-aminobutyric (GABA), and it contains ingredients that can lead to a change in the mood or behavior of a person.
 Despite the fact that Lioresal is not classified as a narcotic, changes that muscle-relaxants causes to the body can reach a level where the user begins to get the effects that we can characterize as euphoria or high, especially when it is consumed in higher quantities than prescribed by a physician.

 Due to Baclofen pharmacodynamics, some people use it for other purposes than its anti-spastic qualities.
-Some people use this drug for sleep or pain management.
-People who want to get high on Baclofen use it in three ways:
+Some use this drug for sleep or pain management.
+There following ways are considered as Baclofen abuse:

 - Oral administration of the Lioresal pill 4097 and others